mojo8787/mojo8787/README.md

-👋 Hi!
-I'm Motasem Younis, a PhD student in Biological Chemistry at Mendel University.
-My focus is on microbiology, particularly nanoparticle studies and antimicrobial research.
-I blend biochemistry with data analytics, utilizing skills in molecular biology, Python, and machine learning.
+👋 Hi, I'm Motasem!
+I'm a PhD student in Biological Chemistry, with a focus on microbiology and data analytics.
+I'm also enhancing my skills through learning with OpenAI.

 🔬 I've published in nanomedicine and infectious diseases, and am now exploring computational biology for immunological advancements.